shuvamnandi/ROBRenjinBackend/README.md

 An example R code can be run by running by calling the main function in the JAR package using following command:
 `java -jar target/ROBRenjinRunner-1.01-SNAPSHOT-jar-with-dependencies.jar`

-The Java JAR package thus generated is going to be deployed inside the web directory to be executed on the browser.
-This is already done and is available within the UI code using Cadet front-end React application.
+The Java JAR package thus generated also contains all of its dependencies from Renjin and also R packages that can be imported for evaluating R code.
+This JAR package would be deployed inside the directory of the web server run which executes on the browser.
+This is already done and is available within the UI code repository with this GitHub repository, hosting the Cadet front-end React application which supports R code execution.

 ### DoppioJS & JavaPolyJS